 Minimum security deposits for secured credit cards range from $200 to $500 with the option to pay more than the minimum for a bigger credit limit.
 The Capital One Secured MasterCard is arguably one of the best secured credit cards.
 If you qualify, you can pay a security deposit for as low as $49 for a credit limit of $200.

 If you don't already have the funds for a security deposit in the bank, save what you need by setting aside money each month.
 You'll typically have to make the full security deposit within a few days of being approved, so wait until you have your entire security deposit before applying.

 Complete the application online, in person, or by mail.

 If you apply online and are given instant approval, the issuer will give you instructions for making your security deposit.
 You can typically make your deposit online, over the phone, or by mail.
 Phone or online deposits will process faster allowing you to get your card faster than if you have to mail a check or money order.
 Once the issuer receives and processes your security deposit, you'll get your new credit card in the mail.

-While it's easier to get approved for secured credit card even without the best credit, you can you can be denied for certain secured credit cards if you’ve been out of bankruptcy for less than a year, you have current delinquencies on other accounts, or you have a negative history with that bank on another account.
-If you’re denied, the card issuer must mail a letter explaining why.
+While credit requirements are more lenient for secured credit cards, you can you can be denied for certain secured credit cards depending on your credit history.
+For example, you can be denied if you’ve been out of bankruptcy for less than a year, you have current delinquencies on other accounts, or you have a negative history with that bank on another account.
+If you’re denied, the card issuer must mail a letter explaining why you were denied.
 The letter will also tell you how you can access a free copy of the credit report used in the decision.